lothronx/cm1040-go-snow/README.md

 ## 🔧 Setup & Usage

-1. Clone the repository
+1. Open the project folder in VS Code
-2. Open `index.html` in your preferred web browser
+2. Install the "Live Server" extension if you haven't already
-3. Navigate through the site using the main navigation menu
+3. Right-click on index.html and select "Open with Live Server"
-4. Test responsive features by resizing browser window or using mobile devices
+4. The webpage will open in your browser automatically

 ## 🎨 Design Highlights